treosh/lighthouse-ci-action/README.md

 ]
 ```

-In a more realistic case, first, you will need to run tests and deploy the project on staging, than run Lighthouse audits on the live URLs to ensure the budget.
+In a more realistic case, first, you would need to run tests and deploy the project on staging.
+Than run Lighthouse audits on the live URLs to ensure the budget and collect artifacts.
 The `.github/workflows/main.yml` config may look like this:

 ```yml
 name: CI